MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

     -   To add an attachment to the item, select the item and choose the Attachment Management icon to open the Document Attachment Management window.

+    > [!NOTE]
->   *To change the shipping address for a single line item, select the item, expand to the detail view of the scrolling window, and choose the Ship to Address ID expansion button to open the Sales Ship To Address Entry window.
-The changes will apply only to the current line item.*
+    > To change the shipping address for a single line item, select the item, expand to the detail view of the scrolling window, and choose the Ship to Address ID expansion button to open the Sales Ship To Address Entry window.
+The changes will apply only to the current line item.

 12. Enter the trade discount, freight, and miscellaneous amounts for this quote.

->   Use the Trade Discount expansion button to open the Sales Trade Discount Entry window, where you can enter or edit a trade discount for the document.
+    Use the Trade Discount expansion button to open the Sales Trade Discount Entry window, where you can enter or edit a trade discount for the document.
 The discount can be a percentage or an amount.
 Use the freight and miscellaneous expansion buttons to open the Sales Tax Schedule Entry window, where you can select the tax details used to tax freight and miscellaneous amounts.

 13. Taxes will be calculated automatically as you enter items and changes made to the tax details will be transferred to the new document if the document is transferred in full.
 For more information about transferring documents, see *Transferring totals, deposits, and payments* on page 210.